-- 1. Raiffeisen Centrobank AG, Tegetthoffstraße 1, 1010 Vienna ("Issuer") will issue as of November 5, 2007 (see FT, line 40) a total volume of up to (see column "Volume" in the excerpt of the offering; FT, line 49) Open End Investment Certificates (see FT, line 1) pursuant to these Securities Terms, ISIN (see column "ISIN Product" in the excerpt of the offering; FT, line 2) on the Construction Industry Basket (see column "Underlying Instrument (UL)" in the excerpt of the offering; FT, line 10-12). - 2.
+- 1. Raiffeisen Centrobank AG, Tegetthoffstraße 1, 1010 Vienna ("Issuer") issues as of 10 March 2008 (see FT, line 40) a total volume of up to (see column "Volume" in the excerpt of the offering; FT, line 49) Open End Investment Certificates (see FT, line 1) pursuant to these Securities Terms, ISIN (see column "ISIN Product" in the excerpt of the offering; FT, line 2) on the DJ AIG Commodity Excess Return® Index (see column "Underlying Instrument (UL)" in the excerpt of the offering; FT, line 10-12). - 2.
 The structured security entitles the holder the right to claim redemption pursuant to § 9. - 3.
 The structured securities are listed on an exchange and can be traded continuously in denominations of one (see FT, line 51) or a multiple thereof on every exchange trading day on the exchange and over the counter. - 4.
 The issuance of structured securities is done in the form of a continuous issue. - 5.
-The issue price of the securities is fixed taking into account several different factors (e.g. price of the underlying instrument of the security on a certain date and the fluctuation range, current interest rates, exchange rates, future dividend expectations and product-specific parameters).
-The issue price will be EUR 10,00 plus 0,30 Issue surcharge (see FT, line 53 and 53) during the subscription period (see FT, line 50). - 6.
-Unless otherwise stipulated or supplemented in the Final Terms (see FT, line 38), the conversion of the issue price at the start of the term of the issue and during its term is based on the respective foreign currency (FC) FC/product currency (PC) median rate. - In the case of "quanto" currency hedged securities, the respective foreign currency is always expressed 1:1 in the product currency.
+The issue price of the securities (see column "Issue Price" in the excerpt of the offering) is fixed taking into account several different factors (e.g. price of the underlying instrument of the security on a certain date and the fluctuation range, current interest rates, exchange rates, future dividend expectations and product-specific parameters). - 6.
+Unless otherwise stipulated or supplemented in the Final Terms (see FT, line 38), the conversion of the issue price at the start of the term of the issue and during its term is based on the respective foreign currency (FC) FC/product currency (PC) median rate.

+In the case of "quanto" - currency hedged - securities, the respective foreign currency is always expressed 1:1 in the product currency.
 This means that the respective foreign currency unit automatically corresponds to a unit of the respective product currency.